hydroid7/gitenator/README.md

 repos under their personal subdirectory (so for example, the user Alex above could push to `ssh://127.0.0.1:2222/alex/repo.git` to create it).

-When a new repository is created, Gitenator will insert an `Gitenator.toml` config file into it.
+When a new repository is created, Gitenator will insert an `gitenator.toml` config file into it.
 There, the user can specify if the repo is public, and which other members can write to it.
 Here's a minimal example:

 ```toml